-Teacher Education Program
+Education Preparation Program

-The Teacher Education Program at Howard Payne University prepares preservice teachers to meet professional standards as prescribed by the State of Texas, by the university, and by the practicing profession itself.
+The Education Preparation Program at Howard Payne University prepares preservice teachers to meet professional standards as prescribed by the State of Texas and by the university.
 Moreover, the university seeks to prepare teachers to serve as Christian role models in both public and accredited private schools.

-The Teacher Education Program has identified the following as goals toward which the program must strive if this mission is to be attained:
+The Education Preparation Program has identified the following as goals whereby the program must strive if this mission is to be attained:

 - 1. To provide a teacher education curriculum which will insure articulation throughout the department of education and throughout the other academic departments of the university. - 2.
 To provide the best possible foundation of general education, subject-matter specialization, and professional education and growth. - 3.
-To encourage critical and reflective thinking, intellectual curiosity, and professional competence and zeal. - 4.
+To encourage critical and reflective thinking, intellectual curiosity, and professional competence and inspirational zeal. - 4.
 To provide well-planned professional laboratory experiences.
 This part of the program is a product of cooperative planning by the university and participating school districts. - 5.
 To encourage a vital, satisfying, and continuously growing personal and spiritual life. - 6.
-To encourage more gifted students to consider teaching as a career.
+To encourage more gifted students to consider teaching as a career. - 7.
+To encourage gifted students to continue professional studies at the graduate level.

-- 7. To encourage gifted students to continue professional studies at the graduate level. - 8.
-To develop cognitive and affective understanding and competence in preservice teachers so that 90 percent pass the state proficiency TExES in professional development and related endorsements. - 9.
+- 8. To develop cognitive and affective understanding and competence in preservice teachers so that 90 percent pass the state proficiency TExES in professional development and related endorsements. - 9.
 To continue to refine the preservice preparation of teachers to insure that all students educated at Howard Payne University for service in Texas achieve or exceed the passing score of the current Texas teacher appraisal system.

-In addition, the Teacher Education Program has identified the following learner outcomes as desirable expressions of these goals:
+In addition, the Education Preparation Program has identified the following learner outcomes as desirable expressions of these goals:

 - 1. To acquire a broad foundation in the liberal arts reflective of a well-educated individual. - 2.
-To demonstrate competence in those tasks of lesson planning, lesson presentation, and assessment representative of the teaching profession. - 3.
+To demonstrate competence in those tasks of instructional design, lesson presentation, and appropriate assessment representative of the teaching profession. - 3.
 To become intellectually curious, reflective thinkers. - 4.
 To become comfortable and confident interacting in the public school environment. - 5.
 To demonstrate a commitment to continuous personal growth and lifelong learning. - 6.
-To demonstrate the qualities of and capacity for leadership in the school environment specifically and in the community at large. - 7.
-To embody in their relationships with students, parents, and colleagues the commitment and compassion of the Model Teacher. - 8.
+To demonstrate the qualities of and capacity for leadership in the school environment, specifically in the community at large. - 7.
+To embody in their relationships with students, parents, and colleagues the commitment and Compassion of the Model Teacher. - 8.
 To pass the state's professional proficiency exams with scores that meet or exceed state standards. - 9.
 To commit to teaching not as an interim endeavor but as a lifelong calling.

-Requirements for the Teacher Education Program
+Requirements for the Education Preparation Program

-Admission to the Teacher Education Program (TEP) requires fulfilling the following three phases:
+Admission to the Education Preparation Program (EPP) requires fulfilling the following three phases: